 In historical terms, the association with the US Marines is the building’s most significant quality.
 It directly illustrates New Zealand’s role in the Pacific war and our modern association with the United States which began at that time.
 This wartime association still resonates strongly today, as shown by the strong community interest and participation in the 70th anniversary celebrations of the Marines’ arrival.

 Historic Places Wellington has opposed an application by owner Porirua City Council for resource consent to demolish this building.
-UPDATE, April 2015: We are pleased to hear that the decision to demolish the hall is likely to be postponed to allow Porirua Little Theatre time to further develop a business case for repair and reinstatement of the building using a shared responsibility funding model.
+In April 2015 the decision to demolish the hall was postponed to allow Porirua Little Theatre time to further develop a business case for repair and reinstatement of the building using a shared responsibility funding model.
 UPDATE, 23 May 2018: Porirua City Council approved demolition of the building.

 Photograph by Priscilla Williams

 Article from Dominion Post, 16 August 2017 (or read an online copy here).